CAMPUS PARTNERS TEAM

 The Campus Partners Team (CPT) is committed to student success and strives to maintain a campus environment that is conducive to learning both in and out of the classroom.
 Our Team aims to provide an educational opportunity for all members of its community.
 Our Team is designed to be proactive and help identify persons whose behaviors are disruptive and potentially endanger their own or others health and safety.
 We will address situations and take appropriate action when students displaying harmful behaviors that potentially impede their own or others ability to function within the community are identified.

 The team will also work to help create a campus culture of caring for students of concern and a crisis education program for the campus as a whole.
-The Vice President for Student Affairs will keep senior officials advised of situations and specifically will communicate with the President and the Vice President for Public Relations on matters.
+The Vice President for Student Affairs or his/her designee will keep senior officials advised of situations and specifically will communicate with the President and the Vice President for Public Relations on matters.
 Other individuals may also be consulted as needed.
 All faculty and staff are reminded to contact the University Police as a first step if the student of concern is in immediate danger of hurting themselves or others.
 Faculty and staff should contact Counseling and Testing (C&T) at 270-745-3159 if they wish to consult with a Counseling & Testing staff member if the situation involves clinical urgency.The Team will meet on a weekly basis to review reports brought forward by faculty, staff, and students concerning disruptive, inappropriate, and/or harmful behavior.

 The goal of the CPT is to foster early identification of concerns about a student(s), early screening of problematic situations that adversely affect a student and/or the learning community, the development of preventative, early and effective interventions and action plans designed to support student development, and address problems before they evolve into crises.
 Our approach is to help clarify risk and protective factors related to the mental health, potential stability and contextual issues affecting a student, as well as their implications for community living, academic achievement, and general student development.